What do raft guides do?

 What is the pay scale for raft guides?

 The pay for a raft guide begins at $10/hr.
+Raft guides who stay through the end of the season receive a $100 bonus!

 How many hours per week can a raft guide expect to work?